clement-stackup/token_swap/README.md

 npm install --save
 ```

-Now that you're set up, you're ready to start the quest!
-Follow the steps as outlined in the campaign.
-Each step contains detailed instructions to guide you through the process!
+Now that you're set up, you're ready to start the quest! 🏁 Follow the steps as outlined in the campaign.
+Each step contains detailed instructions to guide you through the process. 📜

-Happy questing~
+Happy questing~ 🎉